meangrape/gogurl/README.md

 it will redirect you to your Google inbox (assuming you have created the database entry).

+Some other examples:
-go/cal -- Google calendar
+* go/cal -- Google calendar
-go/drive -- Google drive
+* go/drive -- Google drive
-go/docs -- docs.sentenai.com
+* go/docs -- documentation
+* go/gh -- Github

 It's meant to be hosted at "go" in your local domain.
 The fastest, most fool-proof way is to make an /etc/hosts entry.